-Lung Foundation Australia’s Awards and Funding Grants for 2018 are now open.
-The deadline for all applications is 25 September 2017.
+Lung Foundation Australia’s Awards and Funding Grants for 2018 are now closed except for the re-launched award listed below.

 These funds are to be used to support independent research.
 In most cases this grant is not meant to provide sole support for research activities, but instead to act as seed money for developing projects to the point of attracting additional external funding; or as a top-up grant-in-aid to assist with undertaking a currently funded research project.